-The AD9831 contains functions which make it suitable for modulation applications.
+The AD9830 contains functions which make it suitable for modulation applications.
 The part can be used to perform simple modulation such as FSK.
-More complex modulation schemes such as GMSK and QPSK can also be implemented using the AD9831.
-In an FSK application, the two frequency registers of the AD9831 are loaded with different values; one frequency will represent the space frequency while the other will represent the mark frequency.
-The digital data stream is fed to the FSELECT pin which will cause the AD9831 to modulate the carrier frequency between the two values.
+More complex modulation schemes such as GMSK and QPSK can also be implemented using the AD9830.
+In a FSK application, the two frequency registers of the AD9830 are loaded with different values, one frequency will represent the space frequency while the other will represent the mark frequency.
+The digital data stream is fed to the FSELECT pin which will cause the AD9830 to modulate the carrier frequency between the two values.

-The AD9831 has four phase registers; this enables the part to perform PSK.
+The AD9830 has four phase registers which enable the part to perform PSK.
 With phase shift keying, the carrier frequency is phase shifted, the phase being altered by an amount which is related to the bit stream being input to the modulator.
-The presence of four shift registers eases the interaction needed between the DSP and the AD9831.
+The presence of four shift registers eases the interaction needed between the DSP and the AD9830.